-- " The club has averaged 107 members per season between 2013 and 2018, with recent strong growth expected to continue. - " The club fields five junior teams and a senior team. - " In addition to 7s and 10s and full team competitions, the club is facilitating 'Access Rugby' for 6-17 year old girls and boys with disabilities and a Veteran Men's (35+) competition.
+- " The club has averaged 107 members per season between 2013 and 2018, with recent strong growth expected to continue. - " The club fields five junior teams and a senior team. - In addition to 7s and 10s and full team competitions, the club is facilitating 'Access Rugby' for 6-17 year old girls and boys with disabilities and a Veteran Men's (35+) competition.

-- " Training occurs on Tuesday and Thursday afternoons/ evenings each week during the winter sporting season. - " Matches are conducted every Saturday, with age groups spread across venues so that there is at least one home match each week. - " The Club conducts a mini rugby program at the venue on Friday evenings during Term 2 and a junior coaching program for four weeks in November. - " An Annual Gala Day played at the Sports Park includes: - Brumbies 7s, involving 200 players from four local schools - Brumbies Super 7s series for girls and women involving 16 teams. - " The Cootamundra Annual Gala Day involves seven visiting teams.
+- " Training occurs on Tuesday and Thursday afternoons/ evenings each week during the winter sporting season. - " Matches are conducted every Saturday, with age groups spread across venues so that there is at least one home match each week. - " The Club conducts a mini rugby program at the venue on Friday evenings during Term 2 and a junior coaching program for four weeks in November. - " An Annual Gala Day played at the Sports Park includes: - Brumbies 7s, involving 200 players from four local schools - Brumbies Super 7s series for girls and women involving 16 teams. - " The Cootamundra Annual Gala Day involves seven visiting teams. - " The club stores equipment and a rugby scrum machine in the shed and cage alongside Field 1.